a1anw0ng/allersafe/backend/allergen_detector/allergen_prompt.md

 - **No direct allergens**: None of the specified allergens in ingredient list
 - **No facility warnings**: No "may contain" or processing facility statements
 - **Certified allergen-free**: Products specifically labeled as allergen-free
+- **No dietary restrictions**: If allergens list is "none", product is automatically safe since user has no restrictions
 - **Examples**:
   - Plain rice cakes → Safe for most allergens
   - Fresh fruits → Safe (unless specific fruit allergies)
   - Certified gluten-free oats → Safe for gluten
+  - Any food product when allergens="none" → Safe (describe the product in warnings)

 ## Analysis Instructions: